Table of Contents

 The Processes of Soil Formation

-Building on the five factors, four major sets of physical and chemical processes drive soil development: additions, losses, translocations, and transformations.
+Building on the five soil-forming factors, four major sets of physical and chemical processes drive pedogenesis: additions, losses, translocations, and transformations.
+These processes work simultaneously to alter the soil's composition and structure.

 Additions